 The Streams list shows all Streams that currently exist for the project and where those Streams are used.
 Seeing where they are used allows you to confidently delete ones that aren’t in use.

 You create a Stream based on queries to your span data.
-LightStep continuously monitors for span data based on that query and saves it as a Stream.
-You can create a Stream from the Streams view, from your Query in Explorer, or from the Service Directory.
+Cloud Observability continuously monitors for span data that matches that query and saves it as a Stream.
+You can create a Stream:

 Use our public API to list, retrieve, update, and create Streams.
 You can also retrieve a specific time series for a Stream.

-If the results are satisfactory, click Create stream.
-The Stream is added to the list of Streams.
 By default, the Stream’s name is the query.
-You can rename it.
+You can rename it

 Open Explorer from the navigation bar and run any query.

 To run a query using the Query Builder:

 Click into the search bar to open the Query Builder.
 You can build queries for services, operations, and attributes.
 Use

 NOT IN to build the query.
 When you click into the Service or Operation field, the builder displays valid values.